-- a.
-State Agency approval required prior to executing contract - 12.
-Centers are required to offer water throughout the day; however, this requirements does not apply to adult day care centers; It is encouraged adult day centers offer drinking water and make it available to adult participants throughout the day.
+a.
+State Agency approval required prior to executing contract

+- 12. Centers are required to offer water throughout the day; however, this requirements does not apply to adult day care centers; It is encouraged adult day centers offer drinking water and make it available to adult participants throughout the day. - 13.
+A parent/guardian can supply one creditable component for each meal and the meal can still be claimed.
+The facility must provide all the other components to the participant in order for it to be a reimbursable meal.
+This applies to all children at the facility.